Science Analysis Group

 Broad-Band X-ray Observatory

-The Broad-Band X-ray (BBX) Science Analysis Group (SAG) will focus on identifying the scientific opportunities that would require coverage beyond typical capabilities of soft X-ray imaging missions like Chandra, XMM, and Swift.
-Membership, including volunteers from the PhysPAG and broader astrophysics and technology communities, will be open.
+The Broad-Band X-ray (BBX) Science Analysis Group (SAG) will focus on identifying the scientific opportunities that require coverage beyond the typical capabilities of focusing soft X-ray facilities like Chandra, XMM-Newton, and Swift/XRT.
+Membership, including volunteers from the PhysPAG and broader astrophysics and technology communities, is open.

 About BBX SAG